Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### As a returning user

 - I want to answer different questions so that I do not see the same questions again
-- I want to play the game as many quiz rounds that I would want to
+- I want to play the game as many times that I would want to

 # Structure

-The website provides instructions for the quiz on the opening page and allows user to press the Start JS Quiz button for the quiz.
+The website provides instructions for the quiz on the opening page and allows user to press the button "Start JS Quiz" for the quiz.

-Once the quiz is started with start button, the user receives a sequence of 10 questions related to Javscript.
+Once the quiz is started with start button, the user receives a sequence of ten questions related to Javscript.

 The 10 questions are randomly drawn from a catalogue of quiz questions to ensure that each quiz round provides different set of questions.